mbig/openshiftv2/README_OpenShiftV2.md

 yum install ruby git rubygems
 gem install rhc

-[root@openshift01 ~]# rhc setup --server osmaster.openshift.hq.nesdis.noaa.doc
+[root@openshift01 ~]# rhc setup --server osmaster.openshift.gmbc.com
 OpenShift Client Tools (RHC) Setup Wizard

 This wizard will help you upload your SSH keys, set your application namespace, and check that other programs like Git are properly installed.

-The server's certificate is self-signed, which means that a secure connection can't be established to 'osmaster.openshift.hq.nesdis.noaa.doc'.
+The server's certificate is self-signed, which means that a secure connection can't be established to 'osmaster.openshift.gmbc.com'.

 You may bypass this check, but any data you send to the server could be intercepted by others.

-Connect without checking the certificate? (yes|no): yes Login to osmaster.openshift.hq.nesdis.noaa.doc: gefter.chongong
+Connect without checking the certificate? (yes|no): yes Login to osmaster.openshift.gmbc.com: gefter.chongong
 Password: *********

 OpenShift can create and store a token on disk which allows to you to access the server without using your password.
 The key is stored in your home